 Public Health Program

 Western's Community Health Program is recognized as one of the leading undergraduate programs in the Northwest.
 The major offers a curriculum for students interested in careers in health education and health promotion with one of five settings: community, school, worksite, college/university and/or medical/clinical.
 Western's program is designed to prepare students for the examination to become a Certified Health Education Specialist (CHES).

-Nationally accredited, the Recreation Program offers a Bachelor of Arts degree in Recreation and Leisure Services.
+Nationally accredited, the Recreation Management and Leadership Program offers a Bachelor of Arts degree in Recreation Management and Leadership.
 The major offers concentrations in tourism, community recreation, outdoor recreation, and therapeutic recreation.
 It prepares students to enhance the quality of individual and community life through the provision of recreation and leisure services for all people.